Patience is an admirable quality that every teacher should have. The role of this virtue has done outstanding things in the education process.

 3. With patience, you can set high expectations

-To highlight successful student online learning, you need to set high expectations for all your learners and not only to a few, just like in a regular classroom.
+To highlight successful student online learning, you need to set high expectations for all your learners and not only for a few, just like in a regular classroom.

 This establishes a clear framework in the virtual classroom that encourages students to do better and be mindful of learning outcomes.
 Once again, hold onto the role of patience in teaching students online.